marijnh/Eloquent-JavaScript/13_browser.md

 {{index "button (HTML tag)", "onclick attribute"}}

 Some attributes can also contain a JavaScript program.
-The `<button>` tag shown next (which shows up as a button) has an `onclick` attribute.
+The `<button>` tag (which shows up as a button) supports an `onclick` attribute.
 The attribute's value will be run whenever the button is clicked.

 ```{lang: "html"}
 <button onclick="alert('Boom!');">DO NOT PRESS</button>